shah-in-boots/notes/docs/index.md

 # Notes

-Here is a collection of my shared notes, which use the zettelkasten method for linking between ideas and thoughts.
-Generally, I've organized my notes below as areas/ways to explore and brainstorm.
+Here is a collection of my shared notes, which use the *zettelkasten* method for linking between ideas and thoughts.
+Generally, I've organized my notes below based on areas that I find recurring in my academic life.

-## Electrocardiography

-This section is dedication to the majority of interesting ECG-based concepts as I uncover and learn about them.

-## Epidemiology

-With a background in biostatistic and epidemiology, this section is focused primarily on biostatistical thoughts and programming in R.

-## Neurocardiology

-This is my core area of interest and research, focused on how autonomic control regulates cardiac physiology.
+## Arrhythmia: molecular and genetic mechanisms

+## Computational: machine learning and signal processing methods

+## Epidemiology: biostatistics and stress physiology

+## Cardiology: echocardiography and cardiac electrophysiology